 Counterfeit medicines are deliberately and fraudulently mislabelled with respect to identity or source: their quality is unpredictable as they may contain the wrong amount of active ingredients, wrong ingredients or no active ingredients.
-In all cases counterfeit medicines are manufactured secretly with no possibility of control.
-Counterfeiting occurs both with branded and generic products.
-It has been found that counterfeiters copy or imitate existing products but they also manufacture products that are completely invented.
-A global public health crisis Counterfeit medicines represent an enormous public health challenge.
+In all cases counterfeit medicines are manufactured in clandestine laboratories with no possibility of control.

+Counterfeiting of medicines occurs both with branded and generic products.
+Counterfeiting has also been discovered in relation to medical devices.
+It has been found that counterfeiters copy or imitate existing products, but they also manufacture products which they have invented, and are not normally available.

+Counterfeit medicines represent an enormous public health challenge.
 Anyone, anywhere in the world, can come across medicines seemingly packaged in the right way but which do not contain the correct ingredients and, in the worst-case scenario, may be filled with highly toxic substances.
 In some countries, this is a rare occurrence, in others, it is an everyday reality.

+A global public health risk

 Counterfeit medicines range from random mixtures of harmful toxic substances to inactive, useless preparations.
-Occasionally, there can be "high quality" fakes that do contain the declared active ingredient.
-In all cases, contents of counterfeits are unreliable because their source is unknown and, by definition, always illegal.
-Fake drugs can cause harm to patients and sometimes lead to death.
-Any kind of product can be and has been counterfeited: expensive lifestyle and anticancer medicines, antibiotics, medicines for hypertension and cholesterol-lowering drugs, hormones, steroids and inexpensive generic versions of simple pain killers and antihistamines.
-In developing countries the most disturbing issue is the common availability of counterfeited medicines for the treatment of life-threatening conditions such as malaria, tuberculosis and HIV and AIDS Counterfeit medicines can harm and kill The regular use of substandard or counterfeit medicines can lead to therapeutic failure or drug resistance.
+Occasionally, there can be fakes that do contain the declared active ingredient and look so similar to the genuine product to deceive health professionals and patients.
+In all cases counterfeits content is unreliable, their source is unknown and, by definition, always illegal.

+Any kind of product can be and has been counterfeited: expensive lifestyle and anticancer medicines, antibiotics, medicines for hypertension and cholesterol-lowering medicines, hormones, steroids and inexpensive generic versions of simple pain killers and antihistamines, blood glucose test strips and condoms.
+In developing countries the most disturbing issue is the common availability of counterfeited medicines for the treatment of life-threatening conditions such as malaria, tuberculosis and HIV and AIDS.

+Counterfeit medicines can harm and kill

+The use of substandard or counterfeit medicines can lead to therapeutic failure or drug resistance.
 In some cases, it can lead to death.
 In 2004, fake medicines led to a trail of death in Argentina.
-KEY FACTORS THAT MAKE COUNTERFEITING POSSIBLE Inadequate legislation and enforcement: The main reason for counterfeiting medical products is the huge sums of money that can be made because of the low manufacturing costs.
-However, in many countries legislation or enforcement are inadequate and counterfeiters face extremely low risks of being punished.
-Insufficient penal sanctions make counterfeiting attractive for criminals.
+In 2006 more than 100 patients have been killed in Panama by medicines manufactured with counterfeit glycerin.

+KEY FACTORS THAT MAKE COUNTERFEITING POSSIBLE

+Easy money is the main driver for counterfeiters.
+Manufacturing costs are very low if no quality and safety standards are respected.

+Inadequate legislation, regulations and enforcement result in supply systems vulnerable to counterfeit products and extremely low capacity to uncover and punish counterfeiters;

-Transactions involving many intermediaries increase opportunities for counterfeiters to infiltrate the regulated distribution system.
-Expansion of trade and deregulation offer greater opportunities to introduce fake products into official channels.
-Ineffective cooperation among stakeholders: health authorities, customs, police, industry and trade need to establish effective cooperation and exchange of information in order to detect and stop counterfeiters.
-Lack of political will: in some countries counterfeiters are not disturbed by authorities if their export capacity takes priority over the public health value of medical products.
-Lack of awareness among health professionals and consumers hinders detection and reporting, even when patients experience treatment failure.
+Ineffective cooperation among stakeholders: health authorities, customs, police, industry and trade need to establish effective cooperation and exchange of information in order to detect and stop counterfeiters;

+Lack of awareness: ignorance of the risks of counterfeit medicines among health professionals and patients hinders detection and reporting, even when patients experience treatment failure or adverse reactions;

+Costs of medical products: the costs of legitimate medicines, both original and generic, may be too high for patients, causing them to seek high-risk "bargains" in unregulated markets (e.g., street markets or the Internet);

+Lack of political will: in some countries authorities are not prepared to recognize the existence of the problem or to pursue counterfeiters if there is inadequate appreciation of the public health value of medical products compared to considerations of export interests;

+Transactions involving many intermediaries increase opportunities for counterfeiters to infiltrate the regulated distribution system;

+Expansion and deregulation of trade offer greater opportunities, especially through 'free trade zones', to introduce fake products into official channels.